eslamheshamm/tailwind-storybook/README.md

-# React 😎 + Tailwind 💨 Project Starter Template
+# React 😎 + Tailwind + Storybook Project Starter Template
 Use until create-react-app doesn't support PostCSS 8.

 ## How to use?